Proximal ADMM for Nonconvex and Nonsmooth Optimization: Numerical Experiments

-{ } where we have augmented the decision component for each zone to involve the copy of temperature for its neighboring zones, i.e., $\T^i: = \{T^{ij}_t\}_{j \in \N_i, t}$.
-Besides, to drive the consistence of zone temperature, we introduce a block of consensus variable $\overline{\T} = \{\overline{T}^j_t\}_{j, t}$.
-Considering the challenging to handle the hard non-linear constraints \eqref{eq:zone_thermal_dynamics}, we employ the penalty method and penalize the violations of constraints with quadratic terms.
-In this regard, problem \eqref{pp:HVAC problem_reformulated} fits into the template \eqref{pp:problem template}.
-Particularly, we have $N + 1$ computing agents, where agents $1$ to $N$ correspond to the zones with the augmented decision variable $\x_i = ( \{T^{ij}_t\}_{j \in N_i, t}, \{m^{zi}_t\}_{t})$, and agent $0$ control the consensus decision variable $\overline{\mathbf{T}} := \{\overline{T}_j\}_{j \in N}$.
+Note that problem \eqref{pp:HVAC problem} is generally in large scale for a commercial building due to the large number of zones and rooms.
+This problem represents one of the major challenging problems with smart buildings.
+Centralized strategies are generally not suitable due to the computation and communication overheads.
+In this part, we show how the proximal ADMM can be applied to solve problem \eqref{pp:HVAC problem} in a distributed manner and thus overcome the computation burden.
+We first reformulate problem \eqref{pp:HVAC problem} as \eqref{pp:HVAC problem_reformulated}.
+We have { } where we have augmented the decision variables for each zone controller to involve the copy of temperature for its neighboring zones, i.e., $\T^i: = (T^{ij}_t)_{j \in N_i, ~t}$ with $T^{ij}_t$ denoting the estimated temperature of zone $j$ by zone $i$ and $N_i$ representing the neighboring zones of zone $i$.
+Besides, to drive the consistence of duplicated zone temperature copies, we introduce a block of consensus variable $\overline{\T} = (\overline{T}^i_t)_{i, t}$.
+Considering the challenging to handle the hard non-linear constraints \eqref{eq:zone_thermal_dynamics}, we turn to the penalty method and penalize the violations by quadratic terms.
+Note that problem \eqref{pp:HVAC problem_reformulated} fits into the template \eqref{pp:problem template} and we have $N + 1$ computing agents, where agents $1$ to $N$ correspond to the zones with the augmented decision variable $\x_i = ( (T^{ij}_t)_{j \in N_i, t}, (m^{zi}_t)_{t})$, and agent $0$ control the consensus decision variable $\overline{\mathbf{T}}= (\overline{T}_i)_{i \in N}$.
 Constraints \eqref{eq:temperature_consensus2} and \eqref{eq:total_mass_flow_rate2} represents the coupled linear constraints which can be expressed in the compact form $\A\x = \bb$ if necessary.
-The other constraints comprise the local bounded convex constraints for the agents.
+The other constraints comprise the local bounded convex constraints $\X_i$ for the agents.